Discovering the Beauty of Rosy Barbs: Care and Keeping

 Gender differences: male vs female

-These differences become more pronounced during the breeding season when males display their vibrant colors and courtship behaviors to attract females.
-However, outside of breeding periods, the color differences between males and females may be less noticeable.
+These differences become more pronounced during the breeding season, as males showcase their vibrant colors and engaging behaviors to attract females.
+Outside of breeding periods, the color differences may be less noticeable.

 Breeding